Psiale/sneakers-shop/README.md

 <br>

 # The purpouse of this webpage:
-To recreate the web design by Alex arigato and build a fully responsive webpage using Flexbox and SCSS.
+To recreate the web design by Axel Arigato and build a fully responsive webpage using Flexbox and SCSS.
 <br>

 # Built With